Softknobs/RedLibmicrohttpdPoC/README.md

 ## Linux

 Depends on the distribution.
-For Debian, the .so can be retrieved by installing:
+For Debian x64, the .so can be retrieved by installing:
 ```
 apt-get install libmicrohttpd12:i386
 ```